Human Resources - Faculty Jobs

-Submit a letter of application and curriculum vitae to Dr. Bryan Burks, dean, at email@example.com or Box 10774, Searcy, AR 72149.
+Deadline for receiving applications is Feb.
+1, 2016.
+Appointment to fill the position is June 1.
+Interested individuals should submit a letter of application and curriculum vitae to President Bruce McLarty at firstname.lastname@example.org or Box 12256, Searcy, AR 72149.

-Submit a letter of application and curriculum vitae to Dr. Allen Frazier, associate dean, at firstname.lastname@example.org or Box 10774, Searcy, AR 72149.
+Submit a letter of application and curriculum vitae to Dr. Allen Frazier, dean, at email@example.com, or Box 10774, Searcy, AR 72149.

-Seeking part-time clinical nursing faculty in pediatrics, obstetrics, medical/surgical and critical care sub-specialties for the undergraduate nursing program in fall 2014 and spring 2015.
+Seeking part-time clinical nursing faculty in pediatrics, obstetrics, medical/surgical and critical care sub-specialties for the undergraduate nursing program.
 Clinical groups may be supervised on Tuesday or Thursday days or evenings, or on Saturdays as scheduling will allow.
 The successful candidates should maintain an active, unencumbered nursing license; be eligible for RN licensing in the state of Arkansas; have a minimum of a graduate degree in nursing; and have nursing practice experience.
 Responsibilities including teaching and leading undergraduate clinical groups in nursing practice settings, evaluating student preparation and written clinical assignments, and leading pre and post clinical conferences to meet clinical objectives.

 Please contact Dr. Susan Kehl, dean, at firstname.lastname@example.org or Harding University, Carr College of Nursing, Box 12265, Searcy, AR 72149.

-Seeking a full-time faculty member in mathematics or statistics.
-The successful candidate in statistics will preferably have a doctorate in statistics, or related field, or will have a clear plan to complete that degree.
+Seeking a full-time faculty member in mathematics.
+The successful candidate will preferably have a doctorate in mathematics, or will have a clear plan to complete that degree.
 Teaching experience is preferable.
-Responsibilities will include teaching general courses as well as upper-level courses in statistics as they are available.
+Responsibilities will include teaching liberal arts mathematics courses as well as upper level mathematics.